-&lt;sup>15 The Sentencing Reform Act of 2000 allowed certain terms of incarceration or types of custody to be imposed as a condition of probation.
+17 The Sentencing Reform Act of 2000 allowed certain terms of incarceration or types of custody to be imposed as a condition of probation.
 Weekend sentences or sentences to a halfway house for felony convictions may be ordered only as a condition of probation.
 The U.S. Bureau of Prisons cannot carry out such intermediate sanctions and, therefore, they may only be imposed as a condition of probation.
 See D.C.
-Official Code §16-710(b-1).
+Code §16-710(b-1).

-Note: If the court suspends imposition of a Youth Act sentence (ISS), that is considered to be probation and not a split sentence.
+Note: If the court suspends imposition of a sentence (ISS), that is considered to be probation and not a split sentence.
 ISS sentences are not compliant in the white or dark gray boxes, unless a departure principle applies.